Keith and Dufftown Railway (GNoSR): Authorisation, but delayed construction

 The Keith and Dufftown directors had already provisionally arranged that Mitchell, Ireland of Montrose would construct the line for a price of £43,125, of which £7,500 would be in shares.
 The share subscription did not go well; by the time of the first ordinary general meeting in September, subscriptions and guarantees amounted to only £4,970, and the Great North's £1,000.
 It was not possible to start construction.

 In fact so little was subscribed that, after a long hiatus, the construction contract was cancelled.
 In October 1858 the directors confirmed that, despite the stalemate, they would continue in the hope that something might turn up, ideally a major cash injection by the GNoSR.
 By October 1859 there was at last some movement: the Duke of Richmond guaranteed £7,500 and the Earl of Fife £5,000, provided that the Great North would take on the undertaking.
 This the GNSoR agreed to do, provided that half the capital was raised by bona fide local subscriptions.
-The original construction powers were due to expire on 1 July 1860, and a new Bill had been prepared (by the GNoSR) to obtain an extension of time and to modify the route, at the cost of even steeper gradients.
-The Bill was enacted as the Keith and Dufftown Railway (Deviation) Act, of 25 May 1860.
+The original construction powers were due to expire on 1 July 1860, and a new bill had been prepared (by the GNoSR) to obtain an extension of time and to modify the route, at the cost of even steeper gradients.
+The bill was enacted as the Keith and Dufftown Railway (Deviation) Act 1860 (23 & 24 Vict. c. lxiii), of 25 May 1860.